-85.72.65.c Recording Compensatory Time Expense/Liability
+85.72.50.c Recording Compensated Absence Liabilities

-Adjustments are made at the close of the fiscal year to record the increases (compensatory time earned) and decreases (compensatory time used) in the compensatory time liability.
-Increases are to be recorded separately from decreases to allow for proper financial reporting, as required by GASB Statement 34.
-Agencies with multiple proprietary accounts or a combination of governmental and proprietary accounts need to allocate the compensatory time liability to each proprietary account and a single total for all governmental accounts.
-This allocation may be estimated when compensatory time records are not kept by account.
+Adjustments are made at the close of the fiscal year to record the net increase or decrease in the compensated absence liabilities.
+Agencies with multiple proprietary accounts or a combination of governmental and proprietary accounts need to allocate the compensated absence liabilities to each proprietary account and a single total for all governmental fund type accounts.
+This allocation may be estimated when leave records are not maintained by account.

-In proprietary and trust fund type accounts, increases in compensatory time liability are recorded as a fund liability through a debit to GL Code 6525 "Expense Adjustments/Eliminations (GAAP)" (using expenditure authority and program codes as appropriate) and a credit to GL Code 5128 and/or 5228 "Accrued Compensatory Time Payable," as deemed appropriate.
-Decreases in compensatory time liability are recorded by a debit to GL Code 5128 and/or 5228 and a credit to GL Code 6525 with applicable expenditure authority and program codes.
+In proprietary and fiduciary fund type accounts, net increase or decrease in the compensated absence liabilities are recorded as a fund liability through a debit to GL Code 6525 "Expense Adjustments/ Eliminations (GAAP)" (using expenditure authority and program codes as appropriate) and a credit to GL Code 5125 and/or 5225 "Accrued Vacation Leave Payable," GL Code 5127 and/or 5227 "Accrued Sick Leave Payable," or GL Code 5128 and/or 5228 "Accrued Compensatory and Miscellaneous Leave Payable," based on the leave type and the appropriate short-term or long-term designation.
+Net decreases in the liabilities are recorded by a debit to GL Code 5125, 5225, 5127, 5227, 5128 and/or 5228 and a credit to GL Code 6525 with applicable expenditure authority and program codes.